-We called it the Flying Goose partly because Wolvercote has a long connection with geese being kept on Port Meadow and Goose Green, partly because in Celtic Christianity the goose is a symbol of the Holy Spirit, and partly because geese flying in V formation are a good image of community co-operation: flying in a V, geese can travel up to 70% further than any single goose on its own; each goose takes a turn as the leader whilst the others honk encouragement from behind!
+The name “Flying Goose” was chosen for several reasons.
+Geese have been kept on Port Meadow and Goose Green for centuries; the goose is a symbol of the Holy Spirit in Celtic Christianity; and geese flying in the familiar V-shaped formation are an appropriate image of community co-operation.
+Travelling in this way, geese are able to fly nearly twice as far as a goose on its own.
+Each goose takes a turn as the leader whilst the others honk encouragement from behind.
 It also made the editorial team smile!

-To submit an article, contact Sarah Pepys at email@example.com; tel: 552471.
+To enquire whether space is available for an article, contact Sarah Pepys at email@example.com; tel: 01865 552471.

-To enquire about advertising, contact Peter Bridges at email@example.com; tel: 558705.
+To enquire about advertising, contact Peter Bridges at email@example.com; tel: 01865 558705.